rapidsai/docs/resources/github-actions.md

 ## Downloading CI Artifacts

-Artifacts from both pull-requests and branch builds can be accessed on the Github UI for the specific workflow run, found in the Actions tab of the repository.
+Artifacts from both pull-requests and branch builds can be accessed on the GitHub UI for the specific workflow run, found in the Actions tab of the repository.

 ![](/assets/images/workflow-ui.png)